Topic outline

 What counts as serious teacher misconduct

-Serious misconduct is any behaviour that could result in a teacher not being allowed to teach again.
+Serious misconduct is any behaviour that could result in a teacher being subject to a prohibition from teaching.
 This includes:

 • sexual misconduct, including assault, abuse or harassment